crweiner/hacktoberfest-swag-list/docs/list.md

 #### **DocsGPT**

 - **Swag**: T-shirt
-- **Requirements**: Make meaningful contributions by improving the documentation or creating new guides or by improving the existing UI/UX or designing a new feature.
+- **Requirements**: Make meaningful contributions by improving the documentation creating new guides by improving the existing UI/UX or designing a new feature.
 - **How to sign up**: No special signup known.
 - **Issues**: Check open issues at [docsGPT](https://github.com/arc53/DocsGPT).
 - **Notes**: Read more at the [Hacktoberfest post](https://github.com/arc53/DocsGPT/blob/main/HACKTOBERFEST.md).